faucetsdn/udmi/docs/specs/entries.md

 ## Detail

-The entry _detail_ is use for specifically diagnosing the error.
+The entry _detail_ is use for specifically diaganosing the error.
 E.g. a complete stack-trace or parsing message that details exactly where the error occured.
 This would be used for detailed debugging by a domain expert.